awsdocs/amazon-connect-admin-guide/doc_source/invoke-lambda-function-block.md

   If your Lambda invocation gets throttled, the request is retried\.
 It is also retried if a general service failure \(500 error\) happens\.

   When a synchronous invocation returns an error, Amazon Connect retries up to three times, for a maximum of 8 seconds\.
 At that point, the contact is routed down the **Error** branch\.
++ **Response validation**: The Lambda function response could be either a STRING\_MAP or JSON and has to be set while configuring the **Invoke AWS Lambda function** block in the flow\.
+If response validation is set to STRING\_MAP, then the lambda function should return a flat object of key/value pairs of the string type\.
+Otherwise, if response validation is set to JSON, the lambda function can return any valid JSON including nested JSON\.

 ## Configuration tips<a name="invoke-lambda-function-block-tips"></a>
 + To use an AWS Lambda function in a flow, first add the function to your instance\.
 For more information, see [Add a Lambda function to your Amazon Connect instance](connect-lambda-functions.md#add-lambda-function),